edgelesssys/contrast/README.md

 - While workload policies are functional in general, but [not covering all edge cases](https://github.com/microsoft/kata-containers/releases/tag/genpolicy-0.6.2-5)
 - Port-forwarding isn't supported by Kata Containers yet
 - CLI is only available for Linux (mostly because upstream dependencies aren't available for other platforms)
+- Known bugs and limitations on AKS CoCo
+  * The total amount of container image layers per pod is restricted to 32.
+  * Container memory limits are wrongly applied.
+Workaround: only use memory requests.
+  * Directories with a large number of files may cause applications to hang.
+Workarounds:
+    - During image build, try to keep directories under 4096 bytes (~200 files).
+    - At runtime, `touch` a file in the affected directory to force it into the `overlayfs` working directory.

 ## Upcoming Contrast features